 Before European Settlement, this area was originally inhabited by the Tattyara and Wotjobaluk tribe who followed the water trail through the area when the swamps were full.

-Locally we have several sites including: The scar tree just a short walk from the Caravan park.
+The scar tree, this makes for a pleasant a short walk from the Caravan park.
 It is believed to be a message tree, locatedon South Kaniva Rd, just off Budjik St. (Budjik means Stone Axe and was the name the town was originally known as.)

 Mooree Reservewas used as a camping ground, although all the scar trees have been removed, many locals comment that it still retains a special presence of place.
 Poocher Swamp near Bordertown is well worth a visit too.
 Nhill swamp wildlife reserve was their spirit place and corroboree ground, it is still a peaceful and tranquil place to visit